 Upon declaration of an outbreak, around each discovery point, a 1.5 km Outbreak Area as well as a further 7.5km Suspension Area for Mediterranean fruit fly (Medfly) or 15km Suspension Area for Queensland fruit fly (Qfly) around each detection site are setup.
 Collectively the Outbreak Areas and Suspension Areas are known as the “Fruit Fly Affected Areas”.

 For more information from PIRSA relating to the metropolitan Adelaide outbreaks, refer here.

 To report suspected fruit fly, phone the Fruit Fly Hotline: 1300 666 010.

-Vinehealth Australia will no longer continue to produce updated Metro Adelaide Fruit Fly outbreak maps or advise industry of ongoing detections as of 21 April 2021, but will resume this activity in late 2021 in the lead up to the 2022 vintage.
+Vinehealth Australia have paused production of Metro Adelaide Fruit Fly outbreak maps and advising industry of ongoing detections as at 21 April 2021, but will resume this activity later in 2021 in the lead up to the 2022 vintage.

 |For the latest PIRSA Market Access map of the Metro Adelaide Fruit Fly Outbreak Area, click here.|

 |For the final Metro Adelaide Fruit Fly Outbreak Area map published by Vinehealth Australia on 20 April 2021 for vintage 2021, showing vineyards in relation to the outbreak and suspension areas at the time, click here.|

 |Refer here for PIRSA’s address lookup maps and instructions for residents indicating three zones relating to different fruit and vegetable management in and around the fruit fly outbreak areas|